 Song Writing and Recording

 Module code: MUS2173

 Module code: TLC2000

-In the final year of the music production course, you’ll enhance your production and mastering skills, and get advice on securing work in the creative industries.
+In the final year of the music production course, you’ll enhance your production skills, and get advice on securing work in the creative industries.
 You’ll complete a personal research project and refine your musicianship.
 You’ll have chances to compose music for film, use technology for digital performances, and engage with the social media marketing that underpins music download culture.

 Module code: MUS3058

 Employment Strategies in the Creative Industries

 Module code: MUS3161